arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Installation

-for installing download the project: install django and django-rest framework and google-auth packages then go to the project directory and run 'python manage.py runserver' this Project have API in address: api/sendmsg/ to use API you need:
+for installing download the project: pip install -r requirements.txt then go to the project directory and run 'python manage.py runserver' this Project have API in address: api/sendmsg/ to use API you need: